Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Active price groups](../../Assets/Screenshots/POS/Management/GlobalSettings/ActivePriceGroups.png "[Active price groups]")

 This setting allows you to activate the price groups you currently want to use for your customers.
 You can use it as a global or a store-related setting.
-The price group is part of the customer master data
+The price group is assigned to the customer master data

 The following fields and features are available for this window: